HouPoc/Practice/algorithm/LeetCode/LeetLesson.md

         This problem is *easy* level.

-        The sister only can get the half amount of candies so that the candies types she holds is less than that.
+        The sister only can get **the half amount** of candies so that the candies types she holds is less than that.

-        If there is no enough candy types, she can only choose existing types of candies.
+        If there is no enough candy types, she can only choose **existing types of candies**.

         Otherwise, her candies is not duplicated.